Dima-Davidenko/YoPhoBoo/README.md

 ## Project description

-This is an educational project, the main goal of which is to learn how to work with React, Redux, TypeScript, REST API, Material UI.
+This application allows the user to create, edit and manage their own phone book.